dotcomboom/Pituophis/README.md

 # Pituophis
 Experimental Gopher client/server library for Python

+**NOTICE:** This is under active, *active* development and basically nothing is finalized.
+This whole thing can be turned on its head in the matter of two days, so I wouldn't use it for anything quite yet.

 ## Client
 Pituophis can grab files and text from Gopher servers through the `get()` function.
 ### Examples